theDarkPassenger7/theDarkPassenger7.github.io/_posts/2021-08-01-WebMurders-1.md

 ![DextLabEx4](/images/1Homicide/dexEx4.png)

-In order to clearly show evasion/cutting of the quote character, the *Charset GBK* was set in the header of the *Server HTTP Response*:
+In order to clearly show evasion/cutting of the quote character, the *Charset GBK* was set in the Header of the *Server HTTP Response*:

 ![DextLabEx5](/images/1Homicide/dexEx5.png)